kyjohnso/skysplat_blender/README.md

 # SkySplat: 3DGS Blender Toolkit

 SkySplat is a Blender addon that simplifies the workflow for creating 3D Gaussian Splats from drone footage.
-It provides a comprehensive set of tools to streamline the process from video import to frame extraction, and loose integration of Blender with COLMAP and GraphDeco-INRIA's gaussian splatting repo.
+It provides a comprehensive set of tools to streamline the process from video import to frame extraction, and loose integration of Blender with COLMAP Arthur Brussee's rust based [Brush App](https://github.com/ArthurBrussee/brush).
 ![pumproom_7000_5](images/pumproom_7000_5.png)

 ## Features